Research

 Working Papers

-Racial Unemployment Gap and the Disparate Impact of the Inflation Tax, with Garth Baughman and Hugo van Buggenum (under review)
+Racial Unemployment Gap and the Disparate Impact of the Inflation Tax, with Garth Baughman and Hugo van Buggenum (revise and resubmit at the Journal of Economic Dynamics and Control)

 Intermediation and Monetary Policy in a Dollarized Economy, with Pedro Gomis-Porqueras and Sébastien Lotz (new draft coming soon)